All About Series | October 17, 2022

 Graphic depicting the various roles in an electric school bus ownership model.
 They include: Energy/Fuel Manager; Bus Owner; Bus Maintenance Provider; Bus Operator; Charger Owner; Electricity Customer

 There are various entities that could fulfill each role, with potential benefits and tradeoffs to each approach.
-We know that it can be complicated to navigate the electric school bus funding and financing ecosystem.
-That’s why we’re here to connect you with the resources you need to bring an emissions-free school bus to your community.
+It can be complicated to navigate the roles and business models that can enable school bus electrification – some helpful resources include:

 Share